adonegan/milestone4-mycomicjumble/README.md

 ### Running the project locally

-This project was created, developed on run locally using a MacBook Air and VSCode as an IDE.
-To start the project, first create a workspace on your local machine and then open the folder on VSCode or an IDE of your choice.
+This project was created, developed and run locally using a MacBook Air and VSCode as a code editor.
+To start the project, first create a workspace on your local machine and then open the folder on VSCode or a code editor of your choice.
 Add the README.md file as the first file and then create a .gitignore file in anticipation for the files that would need to be ignored for the project.

-Following this, create a virtual environment using Python3 -m venv env and then activate it by opening a new terminal on your IDE.
+Following this, create a virtual environment using Python3 -m venv env and then activate it by opening a new terminal on your code editor.
 Next, install Django by using pip3 install Django==1.11.28 - or another version of your choice.
 Then add your project folder - in my case it's 'mycomicjumble' - in order to access the Settings.py file and additional files for the project.

 Before initialising git and pushing to your local repositiory on Github, ensure that the SECRET_KEY contained in the Settings.py file has been added to an env.py file - this file stores all the environment variables needed throughout the project and makes sure important private inforamtion isn't pushed to Github.
 Then initialise git, add a commit message and then push everything to your online repository.
 For me, this is at Github - accessible [here](https://github.com/adonegan/milestone4-mycomicjumble).

-The project is now visible and accessible locally by using python3 manage.py runserver on your IDE.
+The project is now visible and accessible locally by using python3 manage.py runserver in your terminal.
 To exit the project, press Control-C, if using VSCode.
-Initialise the database and create tables within it by using python3 manage.py migrate.
+Initialise the database and create tables within it by using python3 manage.py makemigrations and then python3 manage.py migrate.
+Create your superuser.
 Following this, add a base.html page as a top level file for the project and when adding new apps (by using python3 manage.py startapp Home, for example) extend the base.html file to new pages.

 ### Heroku Deployment